jbtule/OOP-Patterns-in-FSharp/README.md

 That has not been anywhere near my experience, such that my feeling is this view point may be more about C# interop than OOP.
 But to be fair, I definately favor functional programing, and typically only do Object Oriented Style in F# to interact with frameworks patterns.
 So to better test this hypotheses, I thought I'd explore porting all the sample code in old standard Gang of Four Design Patterns book – [Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides](https://books.google.com/books/about/Design_Patterns.html?id=6oHuKQe3TjQC).

+Also aiming to explore C# specific sample code to evaluate, what I suspect is a worse experience, C# interop.

 ## Methodology/Sections/Progress

 ### Gang Of Four Patterns